Mark D. Hersey

 - "My Work is that of Conservation: An Environmental Biography of George Washington Carver (Athens: University of Georgia Press, 2011) One of Booklist's Top Ten Books on the Environment, 2012.

-- A Field on Fire: Perspectives on Environmental History and Its Future Inspired by Donald Worster, co-edited with Ted Steinberg (University of Alabama Press, forthcoming 2018).
+- A Field on Fire: The Future of Environmental History, co-edited with Ted Steinberg (University of Alabama Press, 2019).

 - Environmental History in the Heart of Dixie,” Alabama Review 70 (April 2017): 99-111.

 - “The Lay of the Land: Environmental History, the South, and Kentucky,” Register of the Kentucky Historical Society 115 (Spring 2017), 129-153.

 - “Slavery and the Landscape of a Dismal Empire,” Ohio Valley History 13 (Winter 2013): 77-82.
 (Review Essay.)

 - “Alabama’s 1907 Game Law: The Politics of Hunting,” Alabama Heritage (October 2015).

 - "'What We Need Is a Crop Ecologist': Ecology as an Agricultural Science in Progressive Era America," Agricultural History 85 (Summer 2011), 297-321.